jinhaochan/eCRE/README.md

 ### Segment Registers
 ---

-Segment Registers are 16 bit registers that contain pointers call Segment Selectors that identify different types of segments in memory
+Segment Registers are 16 bit registers that contain pointers called Segment Selectors that identify different types of segments in memory

 To access a particular segment in memory, the appropriate Segment Register must contain the correct Segment Selector